Richard Morefield

 Richard Henry Morefield (September 9, 1929 – October 11, 2010) was an American diplomat who served in the United States Foreign Service.
 He was one of the 66 staff members at the American embassy in Tehran who were taken captive by a militant Islamist student group called the Muslim Student Followers of the Imam's Line on November 4, 1979, in what became known as the Iran hostage crisis.
 He was one of 52 Americans who were held as a hostage for 444 days, until negotiations for the remaining captives being held hostage were concluded with the signing of the Algiers Accords on January 19, 1981, with their release coming the following day.

 Early life and education

-Morefield was born on September 9, 1929, in Venice, California and grew up in San Diego.
+Morefield was born on September 9, 1929, in Venice, California and grew up in San Diego, where he attended San Diego High School.
 His college background focused on history, earning his undergraduate degree in the subject in 1951 from the University of San Francisco.
 He served for two years in the United States Army, attaining the rank of first lieutenant and received his master's degree in 1954 from the University of California, Berkeley after completing his military service.
 He joined the United States Foreign Service in 1956.